cslev/doh_docker/README.md

 ## Further arguments (for first time runners, skip this!)
+#TODO: THIS INFO IS OBSOLETE!
+Arguments can be set via $DOH_DOCKER_argname environment variables
 The run command does not differ to the usual ones, however, our bundled script can be parameterized.
 Therefore, running our container can be done in multiple ways according to your needs.

 `RESOLVER` - The DoH resolver intended to be used!
 By default Cloudflare is set (value of `1`), but you can use Google (`2`), CleanBrowsing (`3`), Quad9 (`4`), and more.
 For all built-in resolvers, check [this out](https://raw.githubusercontent.com/cslev/doh_docker/master/source/r_config.json).
 The list is in the same order as our scripts wait for it, e.g., `5` means the usage of PowerDNS.